 Biology is a diverse and evolving science discipline that seeks to understand and explore the nature of life, past and present.
 The study explores the dynamic relationships between organisms and their interactions with the non-living environment.
 It also explores the processes of life, from the molecular world of the cell to that of the whole organism, that maintain life and ensure its continuity.

 An important feature of undertaking a VCE Biology is the opportunity for students to engage in a range of inquiry tasks that may be self-designed, develop key science skills and interrogate the links between theory, knowledge and practice.
-VCE Biology provides for continuing study pathways within the discipline and leads to a range of careers.
+VCE Biology provides for continuing study pathways within the discipline and offers a range of careers.
 Branches of biology include botany, genetics, immunology, microbiology, pharmacology and zoology.

-Unit 1 - How do living things stay alive?
+Unit 1 - How Do Organisms Regulate Thier Functions?

-AOS 1 - How do organisms function?
+AOS 1 - How do cells function?

-In this unit, students are introduced to some of the challenges to an organism in sustaining life.
-Students examine the cell as the structural and functional unit of life, from the single celled to the multicellular organism, and the requirements for sustaining cellular processes in terms of inputs and outputs.
+Students examine the cell as the structural and functionalunit of life, from the single celled to the multicellular organism, and the requirements for sustaining cellular processes in terms of inputs and outputs.

-AOS 2 - How do living systems sustain life?
+AOS 2 - How do plant and animal systems function?

-They analyse types of adaptations that enhance the organism's survival in a particular environment and consider the role homeostatic mechanisms play in maintaining the internal environment.
+Students analyse types of adaptations that enhance the organism's survival in a particular environment and consider the role homeostatic mechanisms play in maintaining the internal environment.